 Your instructor will confirm your participation early in the semester.
 It is important to go to each class meeting to ensure that your participation is confirmed.

 What's a PIN, and what do I do with it?

-Your instructor may provide a PIN to confirm your participation.
+For classes with 75 students or more, or Web/Hybrid/Arranged Sections, your instructor may provide a PIN to confirm your participation.
 If they do, go to Academica and click Student Resources.
 Click Course Participation Status, find the class for which you received a PIN, and type it in.
 Your instructor will be notified to confirm your participation.